vnotex/vnote/src/resources/docs/markdown_guide_en.md

     cond(no)->sub1(right)->op1
     ```

+#### UML

+> You need to enable PlantUML in the settings.
+Pay attention to the privacy issue if you use online PlantUML server.
+You may need to prepare Java runtime, PlantUML, and Graphviz if you choose local PlantUML.

+VNote supports [PlantUML](http://plantuml.com/) to draw UML diagrams.
+You should use `puml` specified as the language of the fenced code block and write the definition of your diagram within it.

+    ```puml
+    @startuml
+    Bob -> Alice : hello
+    @enduml
+    ```

 ### Math Formulas

+> You need to enable MathJax in the `Markdown` menu.

 VNote supports math formulas via [MathJax](https://www.mathjax.org/).
 The default math delimiters are `$$...$$` and `\[...\]` for **displayed mathematics**, and `$...$` for **inline mathematics**.
 Sometimes you may need to *escape* some characters via `\`.

 VNote also supports displayed mathematics via fenced code block with language `mathjax` specified.
 The benifit of using code block is you do not have to escape most characters.